cmosetick/distelli-brew/README.md

 ## How to remove
 ```
 brew remove distelli-cli
-brew untap cmosetick/distelli-cli
+brew untap cmosetick/distelli
 brew tap
-# brew tap should only show your existing taps now
+# brew tap should only show your previously existing taps now.
 ```

 ## Caveats